Eli Lilly and Company (NYSE:LLY) Trading Up 0.6% After Analyst Upgrade

-Shares of Eli Lilly and Company (NYSE:LLY – Get Free Report) were up 0.6% during mid-day trading on Wednesday after Berenberg Bank raised their price target on the stock from $850.00 to $1,000.00.
+Eli Lilly and Company (NYSE:LLY – Get Free Report)’s stock price was up 0.6% during mid-day trading on Wednesday after Berenberg Bank raised their price target on the stock from $850.00 to $1,000.00.
 Berenberg Bank currently has a buy rating on the stock.
 Eli Lilly and Company traded as high as $939.98 and last traded at $938.45.
 Approximately 641,582 shares changed hands during trading, a decline of 78% from the average daily volume of 2,921,544 shares.
 The stock had previously closed at $932.50.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Simon Quick Advisors LLC boosted its holdings in Eli Lilly and Company by 10.5% in the fourth quarter.
-Simon Quick Advisors LLC now owns 2,927 shares of the company’s stock worth $1,706,000 after purchasing an additional 278 shares during the last quarter.
-Independent Advisor Alliance boosted its stake in shares of Eli Lilly and Company by 1.7% during the 4th quarter.
-Independent Advisor Alliance now owns 32,269 shares of the company’s stock worth $18,810,000 after acquiring an additional 544 shares during the last quarter.
-Apexium Financial LP boosted its stake in shares of Eli Lilly and Company by 1,819.1% during the 4th quarter.
-Apexium Financial LP now owns 11,438 shares of the company’s stock worth $6,667,000 after acquiring an additional 10,842 shares during the last quarter.
-Clear Harbor Asset Management LLC purchased a new position in shares of Eli Lilly and Company during the 4th quarter worth $363,000.
-Finally, Terril Brothers Inc. boosted its stake in shares of Eli Lilly and Company by 113.2% during the 4th quarter.
-Terril Brothers Inc. now owns 808 shares of the company’s stock worth $471,000 after acquiring an additional 429 shares during the last quarter.
-82.53% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of LLY.
+Orrstown Financial Services Inc. increased its stake in Eli Lilly and Company by 3.0% in the second quarter.
+Orrstown Financial Services Inc. now owns 849 shares of the company’s stock valued at $769,000 after purchasing an additional 25 shares in the last quarter.
+CHICAGO TRUST Co NA increased its stake in Eli Lilly and Company by 2.7% in the second quarter.
+CHICAGO TRUST Co NA now owns 6,389 shares of the company’s stock valued at $5,784,000 after purchasing an additional 166 shares in the last quarter.
+CCM Investment Advisers LLC increased its stake in Eli Lilly and Company by 0.9% in the second quarter.
+CCM Investment Advisers LLC now owns 14,742 shares of the company’s stock valued at $13,347,000 after purchasing an additional 137 shares in the last quarter.
+BDF Gestion bought a new stake in Eli Lilly and Company in the second quarter valued at approximately $27,339,000.
+Finally, CMH Wealth Management LLC increased its stake in Eli Lilly and Company by 0.8% in the second quarter.
+CMH Wealth Management LLC now owns 13,687 shares of the company’s stock valued at $12,392,000 after purchasing an additional 102 shares in the last quarter.
+82.53% of the stock is owned by institutional investors.

-Eli Lilly and Company (NYSE:LLY – Get Free Report) last issued its quarterly earnings results on Monday, May 6th.
-The company reported $2.58 earnings per share for the quarter, topping the consensus estimate of $2.53 by $0.05.
+Eli Lilly and Company (NYSE:LLY – Get Free Report) last released its quarterly earnings results on Monday, May 6th.
+The company reported $2.58 earnings per share for the quarter, beating the consensus estimate of $2.53 by $0.05.
+The company had revenue of $8.77 billion during the quarter, compared to analysts’ expectations of $8.94 billion.
 Eli Lilly and Company had a net margin of 17.08% and a return on equity of 56.98%.
-The business had revenue of $8.77 billion for the quarter, compared to analysts’ expectations of $8.94 billion.
-During the same quarter last year, the company posted $1.62 EPS.
-The company’s revenue was up 26.0% compared to the same quarter last year.
-On average, equities research analysts expect that Eli Lilly and Company will post 13.76 EPS for the current fiscal year.
+The business’s quarterly revenue was up 26.0% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $1.62 earnings per share.
+As a group, equities analysts forecast that Eli Lilly and Company will post 13.76 earnings per share for the current year.

 Eli Lilly and Company Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 10th.
-Investors of record on Thursday, August 15th will be paid a dividend of $1.30 per share.
-This represents a $5.20 dividend on an annualized basis and a dividend yield of 0.56%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 10th.
+Stockholders of record on Thursday, August 15th will be issued a $1.30 dividend.
+This represents a $5.20 annualized dividend and a dividend yield of 0.56%.
 The ex-dividend date is Thursday, August 15th.
-Eli Lilly and Company’s dividend payout ratio (DPR) is 76.58%.
+Eli Lilly and Company’s dividend payout ratio (DPR) is presently 76.58%.

 About Eli Lilly and Company